hackoregon/hack-university-data-science/README.md

 ## Week 7: Project Work Days (November 29, December 1)

 ## Week 8: Project Presentation and Discussion (December 6 & 8)
-Presentation 3: Final presentation
+Presentation 3: Complete Project Presentation

     * 10 minutes
-    * Full presentation: data, question, model, results
+    * Complete project: data, question, model, results
     * Prepare for Q&A from the class, and be prepared to take suggestions to improve your project.
     * Give feedback to your class mates.
     * Upload your project to GitHub repository.